Batch Wavetable Converter

 - If the waveform appears overlapped or truncated on the monitor, adjust this value.

-In the lower 02 // Target Specifications panel, set the specifications for the exported file.
+In the Right Target panel, set the specifications for the exported file.

-- Interpolation Count: Select the number of frames according to your synthesizer’s requirements.
+- Frame Count: Select the number of frames according to your synthesizer’s requirements.

 - Original: Retains the same number of frames as the original file (ideal when you don’t want to change the frame count).